 Choosing a Barber Who Actually Knows Curls

 Not every barbershop can cut curly hair properly.
 Some can.
 Many cannot.
-Few signs to watch for before you sit in the chair:
+A few useful signs to look for before you sit in the chair:

 - They have curly hair clients in the photos on their wall or social media